richardhaeser-com/sw-tweakwise/README.md

 ## Support
 This is an opensource extension and the development of this extension is on a voluntary basis.
 Therefor I can't provide you free support.
-If you want any kind of support you can buy my support-package.
-For € 1000 (excl VAT), I will help you implementing the extension and can get support from me for 1 year.
-After 9 months, I will reach out to discuss your needs for the following year.
-If you want this support, please [contact me](mailto:support@richardhaeser.com).
+If you need any assistance please [contact me](mailto:support@richardhaeser.com) to discuss the possibilities.

 If you want a specific feature in the extension which is not (yet) implemented, please [reach out](mailto:support@richardhaeser.com) and I can make a proposal to get it in as soon as possible.